Matmaus/Windower/README.md

 ## Configure

 ### Database
-If you did not use PDO brefore, here is a example:
+If you did not use PDO before, here is a example:

 ```php
 $db_config = [